 Earwax doesn’t usually get too much attention or good press but this waxy inhabitant of your ears actually has an important role to play.
 Before you wrinkle your nose, hear us out!
 Earwax or cerumen traps dirt and repels water so as to prevent ear infections.
 It stops the skin lining your ear canal from drying out.
 It may even have antifungal and antibacterial properties.
 And the best part?
 Ear wax usually doesn’t need to be cleaned out because your ear canal cleans itself!
 Thanks to our jaw movements while talking, chewing etc., ear wax typically moves to the ear opening from the eardrum (collecting dead skin and other debris on the way), dries up, and falls out on its own.
 So cleaning your ear of wax isn’t a daily hygiene practice you need to incorporate!

 If your ear doesn’t have enough earwax, it can become itchy and dry.
 It may even be more prone to infections.
 So stop yourself from becoming a compulsive earwax cleaner!
-The American Academy of Otolaryngology emphasizes that it’s best to let earwax be and that it should be removed only if it is causing problems.
+The American Academy of Otolaryngology emphasizes that it’s best to let earwax be and

 However, sometimes, earwax may accumulate over time, become hard, or not move easily through the ears.
 When this happens, it may block your ear.
 This condition, called wax or cerumen impaction, could cause an earache, hearing loss, ringing sounds in the ear, itching, discharge, or odor in the ear, or an uncomfortable feeling that your ear is plugged.
 Overexposure to debris and dirt, which the earwax picks up and traps, or conditions like eczema can cause hard earwax.
 On the other side, with age, the consistency of our ear secretions change and earwax may not move as smoothly out of the ear canal as before.
 When hardened or stubbornly lodged earwax is causing you trouble, your doctor can manually remove earwax that’s blocking your ear.
 There are also simple steps you can take up at home to dislodge earwax.
 And no, they don’t involve a Q-tip or a bobby pin.1 2 Here’s how you go about it: